I7-Examples/Bronze/docs/source.txt

 Instead of solving embroidery: say "You can roughly guess what the rest of the pattern ought to look like, but that does not mean that you could complete it with any success." [* For the case of >FINISH EMBROIDERY.]

-After examining the embroidery: change the description of the embroidery to "Unfinished linen and threads."
+After examining the embroidery: now the description of the embroidery is "Unfinished linen and threads."

 Before putting the embroidery materials on the windchimes:
 	say "You try muffling the chimes in the cloth, but can't rig the whole arrangement so as to keep them absolutely silent -- and that is what you need to do, if you're going to avoid summoning up the spirit guards." instead.